 SOIL FORMING FACTORS PARENT MATERIAL Acid rocks, often granitic or schist derived.
 VEGETATION/ORGANISMS Pine woodland, heather moorland.
 Acidity and lack of light limits the range and number of organisms which cause breakdown of plant material.
 Organic breakdown is slow and mainly by fungal activity, with mites of secondary importance.
 No earthworms present due to acid conditions.
 CLIMATE Cool, humid to alpine conditions with precipitation > evaporation so that translocation or leaching of material is active.
-TOPOGRAPHY Stable sites from sea level to mountain summits.
+TOPOGRAPHY A wide variety of site and slope conditions but rarely receiving concave sites from sea level to mountain summits.
 TIME Long-term since end of last ice age, 10,000 years.